jsdealy/latin/miscellae/guideToLatinConversation.md

 think, to feel.

 Sepelio, sepelii and
-sepelivi, sepultum, sepe-
-lire, to bury.
+sepelivi, sepultum, sepelire, to bury.

 Sepio, sepsi, septum,
 sepire, to surround.

-Sero, sevi, satum, se-
+Sero, sevi, satum, ser6re, to sow.
-r6re, to sow.

 10^